SlippingGitty/Leanback-Userstyles/README.md

   - Open your Files Manager and navigate either to
     - `~/.config/VacuumTube/userstyles/`
     - or for Flatpak, `~/.var/app/rocks.shy.VacuumTube/config/VacuumTube/userstyles/`

-##### In this repo, each folder has a .css file & a preview image.
-Download the .css file of the respective theme, and put that .css file in the "userstyles" folder.

 There doesn't appear to be an option to enable and disable specific themes at this time being, so please use file at a time.